Kathlyn Williams: Early life and career

 Williams was born in Butte, Montana, the only child born to Joseph Edwin "Frank" Williams, a boarding house proprietor, and Mary C. Boe (1846–1908) of Welsh and Norwegian descent.
 Other sources cite 1885 and 1888 as potential years of birth.
 However, she is listed on the 1880 United States Census as being one year old as of June 1, 1880.

 Williams displayed an early interest in becoming an actress during her youth in Butte, which led her to become a member of a community thespian group.
 She also joined the Woman's Relief Corps that allowed her to showcase her vocal prowess at local recitals.
 Although she was known for having an adequate singing voice, acting became Williams' main vocation.

-Williams attended Montana Wesleyan University (now Rocky Mountain College) in Helena during the late 1890s and graduated in 1901, where she excelled in elocution and voice, and her performances were highly praised.
+Williams attended Montana Wesleyan University in Helena during the late 1890s and graduated in 1901, where she excelled in elocution and voice, and her performances were highly praised.
 In May 1899, she recited "The Gypsy Flower Girl" at her university's annual competition.
 On May 29, 1900, she received a gold medal for her recitation of "Old Mother Goose" at Wesleyan's declamation contest.
 She lost her father around 1894 when she was a teenager, and her mother remarried Fred Lavoie in 1895.
 They divorced the next year.

 In order to make ends meet, her mother made extra money by renting out homes in nearby Centerville, Montana.
 Her family was of limited means; therefore, Kathlyn had to rely on the charity of others to pay her way through school; she was sponsored by Butte copper magnate and politician William A. Clark, who paid for her to train at the Sargent School of Acting, better known as the American Academy of Dramatic Arts, in New York City.